TheDitis/SpiroGen-Legacy/README.md

 <br><br/>
 ## To get started:
 #### 1. Download or clone this project
-#### 2. Open a terminal session in the project folder and run the following command:
+#### 2. Open a terminal session in the project folder (optionally create a virtual environment) and run the following command:
 ```shell
 pip install -r requirements.txt
 ```